Section 92F(ii) of the Income Tax Act, 1961 defines arm’s length price

 - The class or classes of associated enterprises entering into the transaction and the functions performed by them taking into account assets employed or to be employed and risks assumed by such enterprises;

-- The availability, coverage and reliability of data necessary for application of the method;
+- The availability, coverage, and reliability of data necessary for the application of the method;

 - The degree of comparability existing between the international transaction and the uncontrolled transaction and between the enterprises entering into such transactions ;